the-isf-academy/making-with-code-zola/README.md

     git checkout -b branch-name

 The Hugo will automatically build the local version as you make changes in the branch.
-If you ever want to go back to see whatt's live on the web, you can change back to the master branch:
+If you ever want to go back to see what's live on the web, you can change back to the master branch:

     git checkout master